Tarator (sauce): Levant

 In Levantine cuisine, tarator (طراطور) is a sauce made from tahini, lemon juice, ground garlic, salt, and water.
 It is often served with falafels or fish dishes.

 Parsley is a common addition to tahini sauce, this variation is sometimes called baqdunsieh.
 Yogurt is also a common ingredient.
 Nuts like almonds or pine nuts are sometimes added to thicken the sauce, similar to the Turkish variety.

 In Lebanon, tarator is traditionally served with cooked snails, in a dish called bzeh ma' tarator (بزاق مع طراطور).

 In Palestine, tahini sauce is used in a kofta-and-potatoes casserole.

 Turkey

-In Turkish cuisine, tarator is a sauce made from walnuts, bread, lemon juice or vinegar, ground garlic, and olive oil.
-It is often served with fried calamari, for that reason it also called kalamari sos.
+In Turkish cuisine, tarator is a dip made from walnuts, bread, lemon juice or vinegar, ground garlic, and olive oil.
+It is often served with fried calamari, for that reason it is sometimes called kalamari sos.

 The sauce is also served with boiled vegetables.

 There are also recipes of tarator sauce in Turkey that include yoghurt, or mayo.

 Turkish tarator may also use other nuts as bases, like almonds.
 Regional variants of the sauce, such as that of Jehan in southern Turkey, may use tahini as thickener.

-Havuç Tarator, or carrot tarator is a Turkish dip made from grated carrots, yogurt, and garlic, and sometimes walnuts.
+Havuç Tarator, or carrot tarator is a Turkish dip made from grated and sauteed carrots, mayonnaise, yogurt, and garlic, and sometimes walnuts..
+Some recipes that call for "cevizli tarator" (translates to walnut tarator) are very similar to Muhammara.